About Kurta Piano Service

 Because I work alone, please call or email before sending your keys, to be sure I’m available and not away, or otherwise tied up.

-Enclose your check and I will pay for return shipping.
-We don’t accept credit cards to keep our prices moderate.
+Enclose your check or pay via credit card through Paypal and I will pay for return shipping.

 This site and my services are primarily intended for the piano service trade, rather than individual piano owners.
 Because there is considerable skill needed to remove and install piano keys, especially in grand pianos, I provide my service mainly to professional piano technicians, piano dealers and rebuilders.
 Often piano keys need to be aligned, leveled and regulated after being installed, and it requires training and experience to accomplish this.
 For these reasons you should contact a qualified piano technician to help with your project.
 But on occasion I do work for the piano owner if I feel he/she is able to remove and replace their keys.